-The more I write, the more gibberish I put out and the more gems I find.
+The more you write, the more gibberish you put out and the more gems you find.
 It’s like digging through dirt for diamonds.
-I just need to keep shoveling in the right place and treasure will be found.
+You just need to keep shoveling in the right place and treasure will be found.

-The more poetry I read by other poets, the more aware I am about what is out there and what other people have tried.
+The more poetry you read by other poets, the more aware you are about what is out there and what other people have tried.
 I like to read work by poets from different countries, not just my own and not just those that were originally published in English.
 Currently, I’m reading ‘Nothing to Lose,’ a translated collection by a Palestinian poet.
 I’m also working through American poet Mary Oliver’s collection, ‘Swan.’

 Reading work by poets who are from different cultures is a great reminder of how universal human experiences, desires and urges are.
 This builds empathy which is an important quality for writers to have.

 The Strawdog Writer’s Guild here in Western Massachusetts regularly hosts poetry critique sessions.
 These bring poets together to read and critique each other’s work.
 It is scary giving a copy of your work to seven other poets and waiting for feedback, but it’s a pathway to growth.
-Every time I get feedback, I learn something or see something I hadn’t seen before.
-Even if I can’t use or implement all the suggestions I get an education.
+Every time you get feedback, you learn something or see something you hadn’t seen before.
+Even if you can’t use or implement all the suggestions, you get an education.